zhangtina0103/fencing-inventory/README.md

 ## Fencing inventory management system

 A C++ inventory management system for fencing equipment with SQLite database and web UI, inspired by my younger years of competitive fencing...

-                        - Coming from a retired college varsity women's epee team fencer :0
+                        - coming from a retired college varsity women's epee team fencer :0

+but this is mostly because I wanted to practice/get better at C++ and SQL lol

 ![Screenshot](screenshot.png)